bjodah/chempy/README.rst

 Units
 =====
-Use of quantities assumed, but only following attributes are accessed (parenthesis optional):
+Use of ``quantities`` is assumed, but only following attributes are actually accessed (parenthesis optional):

 - Kelvin
 - bar